zxy-Ryan/microvascular-segmentation/README.md

 4. Compute the mean and std of the dataset for data normalization which will be used in the data preprocessing using mytools4hubmap/data_mean_std.py
 5. Dataset is defined at myconfigs/_base_/datasets/hubmap.py
 6. Model, parameters, and data pipeline is configured in the project configuration file myconfigs/_base_/models/deeplabv3_r50-d8.py
-7. Run the training code using the command below:
+7. Run the training code using this command:
 `python mytools4hubmap /train.py  ${CONFIG_FILE} [optional arguments]`
-8. Run the testing code using the command below:
+8. Run the testing code using this command:
 `python mytools4hubmap /test.py ${CONFIG_FILE} ${CHECKPOINT_FILE} [optional arguments]`
 9. Run inference on customized dataset using the command below: mytools4hubmap/inference.py
 10. Analyze loss using mytools4hubmap/analyze_logs.py